 This post has been corrected.
 See note below.

-[For the record, 3:13 p.m.
-July 3: An earlier version of this post said Assange was wanted in Sweden for questioning on rape and sexual assault charges.
+[For the record, 3:10 p.m.
+July 3: An earlier version of this post said Assange faced charges in Sweden.
 He has not been charged.]

 -- Janet Stobart